 Forrester Wave Q1 2017

-Independent technology market research company Forrester Research has released its latest web content management analysis for Q1 2017.
+Independent technology market research company Forrester Research has release its latest web content management analysis for Q1 2017.

 Forrester assessed 15 WCMS vendors for its latest wave: Acquia, Adobe, Crownpeak, Episerver, e-Spirit, Hippo (now BloomReach), IBM, Jahia, Magnolia, Progress, Oracle, OpenText (TeamSite), OpenText (WEM), SDL and Sitecore.

 e-Spirit – Contenders